Below are some of the most commonly asked questions I receive. If your question isn’t listed, please do not hesitate to Contact Me.

 Sometimes yes, sometimes no. I will never make someone use anything they don’t want to.
 I’d like to work with you to come up with the best tones possible.
 I’ll give you my recommendations and provide insight as per studio tone isn’t always the same as live tone.
 Typically we’ll talk ahead of time to figure out what to bring.
 Sort of like a mix and match with our gear.

 When do I pay?

 $100 is needed to get you on the calendar.
 This is non-refundable.
 Then at the start of each session, full payment is required.
 Once mixing hours accumulate, the mixing payment is due before final mixes are released.
 If the project is recorded and mixed here, there is no charge for mastering.

 If you’re able to record some sort of basement demos, that’s great.
 Send them to me before the session so I can review the tracks.
 This will help me get an idea of what direction the project is leaning towards.
 If I have time, I’ll jot down some feedback and send that off to you.

+Show up on time and act in a comfortable, respectful manner.
+Don’t show up drunk.
+Don’t touch things your not supposed to.
 If you have any questions in the studio, please ask before doing something you’re unsure about.
 There is a lot of expensive and irreplaceable equipment here.